Newman's conjecture for the partition function modulo integers with at least two distinct prime divisors: Introduction

 The generating function of $p(n)$ is given by

 Then, we have

 Note that $\frac{1}{\eta(24z)}$ is a weakly holomorphic modular form of weight $-\frac{1}{2}$ on $\Gamma_0(576)$ with nebentypus $\left(\frac{12}{\cdot}\right)$.
-Thus, the proof of Theorem \ref{thm : thm 2} is given by considering the distribution of the Fourier coefficients of a modular form with half-integral weight.
-The following theorem is the main ingredient in the proof of Theorem \ref{thm : thm 2}.
+Our proof of Theorem \ref{thm : thm 2} is given by considering the distribution of the Fourier coefficients of a weakly holomorphic modular form with half-integral weight modulo a positive integer.